dimagi/commcare-cloud/docs/setup/new_environment.md

     ``` bash
     $ commcare-cloud monolith deploy
     ```
+   When prompted for the `sudo` password, enter the `ansible_sudo_pass` value obtained in [Step 2](#generate-secured-passwords-for-the-vault) just before you encrypted the `vault.yml` file.

    You can read more about the deploy process in the [deploy documentation](../commcare-cloud/deploy.md).

 1. If deploy fails, you can restart where it left off:

     ``` bash
     $ commcare-cloud monolith deploy --resume
     ```

 ## Step 5: Setting set up valid SSL certificates